 Sutil and Bianchi in Barcelona shootout for Force India race seat 19 February, 2013 Jules Bianchi with Adrian Sutil Germany’s Adrian Sutil and Frenchman Jules Bianchi, rivals for the last remaining seat on the Formula 1 grid with Force India, will both test for the team in Barcelona this week in what is being billed as a shootout for coveted place on the 2013 grid.
 Jules Bianchi drives the Force India VJM05 during Jerez testing in early February The team said on Monday that Sutil, the team’s former driver who was dropped at the end of 2011 after being convicted of grievous bodily harm, would be in the car on Thursday with Bianchi testing on Friday at the Circuit de Catalunya.
 Jules Bianchi drives the Force India VJM05 during Jerez testing in early February Britain’s Paul Di Resta, the team’s only confirmed race driver at present, will start the second pre-season test on Tuesday and Wednesday.
 A team spokesman said the test was not a ‘shoot-out’ between the two candidates, however.
 “No, it’s not a shoot-out,” he said.
 “It’s just two drivers helping the team with this week’s test.
 I don’t think it should be perceived as such, that’s not the intention.”
 The vacancy, at a team aiming to score regular points and challenge for the podium, arose after Germany’s Nico Hulkenberg moved to Ferrari-powered Sauber at the end of last season.
 Sutil, who first raced for the team in 2007 when it was called Spyker, had a seat fitting at the Silverstone factory last week.
 Adrian Sutil last drovefor Force India at the 2011 Brazilian GP His return has been mooted for months but Force India have stalled on any announcement, amid reports that they were looking to see who had most financial backing.
 This week’s test could be the 30-year-old’s last chance of a comeback.
 The German was given a suspended 18-month sentence and fined 200,000 euros ($267,000) last year for a post-Chinese Grand Prix incident in a Shanghai nightclub in April 2011 that left a Renault team executive nursing cuts from a champagne glass.
 Bianchi tested with Force India in Jerez this month and was the team’s reserve last year.
 The 23-year-old is also a member of Ferrari’s driver academy, with the Italian team keen to help him into a race seat.
-(Reuters) Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+(Reuters) Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.